david-rockwood/fimpad/README.md

 * Values must be quoted strings (what you’d type into the Settings window).
 * Fonts and spellcheck languages are validated; if unavailable, you’ll see an error and nothing changes.
-* Press **Ctrl+Shift+R** with the caret inside or next to the tag to apply it.
+* Press **Ctrl+Shift+G** with the caret inside or next to the tag to apply it.
 Config tags stay in the document after use.

 ---